-The new anti-bribery amendment Bill is similar to one introduced in 2017 but not enacted (see our blog from May 2017“ Australia’s foreign bribery laws”).
+The new anti-bribery amendment Bill is similar to one introduced in 2017 but not enacted (see our insights from May 2017“ Australia’s foreign bribery laws”).
 The new Bill, if it becomes law, will dramatically increase exposure of companies, directors and senior management for foreign bribery even where they had no knowledge of or involvement in an offence.
 The Bill has a number of very important implications.

 There are 2 parts to the Bill.
 The first part expands the concept of bribery and will make it easier for the Commonwealth Director of Public Prosecutions (CDPP) to prove bribery of a foreign public official.
 The second part adds a new offence deeming a company to be guilty of the offence of failing to prevent foreign bribery where a company’s associate (allegedly) committed bribery for the profit or gain of the company.
 This note outlines the changes.
 Our next note will focus on steps that companies, directors and senior management will need to take.

 1st part - Expanded foreign bribery offences